allthingslinux/tux/docs/content/selfhost/config/index.md

 ---
 title: Self-Host Configuration
+tags:
+  - selfhost
+  - configuration
 ---

 # Self-Host Configuration

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 This section contains documentation for configuring Tux on your self-hosted instance.